 Read Next: Best torrenting VPNs

 The first and most obvious positive is the ability to circumvent location restrictions.
-Using VPNs for gaming allow you to be anywhere in the world and access servers that may otherwise be blocked for you.
+Using VPNs for gaming allows you to be anywhere in the world and access servers that may otherwise be blocked for you.
 A VPN provides excellent security and privacy features that let you keep your personal information safe.

 Some VPNs also offer protection against DDoS attacks, which has increasingly become a way to ruin the gaming experience of an online opponent.
 Finally, in some rare cases, a VPN can actually help reduce ping time and increase download and upload speeds.

 There are a lot of great VPN service options if you plan to use one of these VPNs for gaming.
 Let’s take a look!